swiftlang/swift-evolution/proposals/NNNN-make-stdlib-protocols-escapable.md

 ## Source compatibility

-The design of `~Copyable` and `~Escapable` explicitly allows for source compatibility with retroactive adoption, as extensions that do not restate these restrictions assume compatability.
+The design of `~Copyable` and `~Escapable` explicitly allows for source compatibility with retroactive adoption, as extensions that do not restate these restrictions assume compatibility.

 So no clients of the standard library should need to alter their existing source except with the goal of extending it to work with more types.